quicwg/base-drafts/draft-ietf-quic-tls.md

 A server MAY request that the client authenticate during the handshake.
 A server MAY refuse a connection if the client is unable to authenticate when requested.
-The conditions for client authenticate vary based on application protocol and deployment.
+The requirements for client authentication vary based on application protocol and deployment.

 A server MUST NOT use post-handshake client authentication (see Section 4.6.2 of
 {{!I-D.ietf-tls-tls13}}).